Mission creep

 Mission creep is the gradual or incremental expansion of an intervention, project or mission, beyond its original scope, focus or goals, a ratchet effect spawned by initial success.
 Mission creep is usually considered undesirable due to how each success breeds more ambitious interventions until a final failure happens, stopping the intervention entirely.

-The term was originally applied exclusively to military operations, but has recently been applied to many different fields, which itself is an example of mission creep.
+The term was originally applied exclusively to military operations, but has recently been applied to many other fields, making the phrase autological.
 The phrase first appeared in 1993, in articles published in The Washington Post and in The New York Times concerning the United Nations peacekeeping mission during the Somali Civil War.

 History

 Somali Civil War

 The first two articles to use the term in the Washington Post were both by columnist Jim Hoagland ("Prepared for Non-Combat", April 15, 1993, and Beware 'mission creep' In Somalia, July 20, 1993).
 The New York Times used the term for the first time in an article by correspondent John H. Cushman, Jr. written after the October 4, 1993 firefight in the capital of Somalia, Mogadishu, in which eighteen American military personnel were killed.

 The U.S. and subsequent United Nations mission in Somalia (Restore Hope) would seem to be a classic example of mission creep.
 Begun in late 1992 as a U.S. humanitarian relief operation in the final months of the George H. W. Bush administration, the intervention was converted into a U.N. operation on June 4, 1993.
 While the initial Bush administration justification for entering Somalia focused on "humanitarian assistance," realities on the ground helped drive ever growing requirements.
 On June 5, 1993, Somali warlord Mohamed Farrah Aidid's clan forces killed 23 Pakistani peacekeepers who were part of the UNISOM II mission.
 This battle led to a UN Security Council decision seeking to capture those responsible for the deaths of the Pakistani peacekeepers.
 Along with growing objectives seeking longer term stability (rather than short-term humanitarian assistance), the search for Aidid fostered a more confrontational environment through the summer of 1993.
 In October 1993, 18 American soldiers died in the Battle of Mogadishu.
 This incident led to a much more defensive U.S. and UN presence in Somalia.
 U.S. forces withdrew in early 1994 and all UN forces were withdrawn in late February and early March 1995 during Operation United Shield.